wehs7661/ensemble_md/docs/simulations.rst

 In this section, we introduce the workflow adopted by the CLI :code:`run_REXEE` that can be used to launch REXEE simulations.
 While this workflow is made as flexible as possible, interested users can use functions defined :class:`ReplicaExchangeEE` to develop their own workflow, or consider contributing to the source code of the CLI :code:`run_REXEE`.
-As an example, a hands-on tutorial that uses this workflow (using the CLI :code:`run_REXEE`) can be found in
+As an example, a hands-on tutorial that uses the CLI :code:`run_REXEE` can be found in
 `Tutorial 1: Launching a REXEE simulation`_.

 .. _`Tutorial 1: Launching a REXEE simulation`: examples/run_REXEE.ipynb